allpassportstamps/allpassportstamps.github.io/_posts/2026-01-02-Cote-Divoire-Biggest-Church-World.md

 * Muslim population around 40% (higher than Benin's roughly 25–30% but lower than Senegal's ~95%).
 Folks dress significantly less West African (not the colorful clothes).
 * Local delicacy called Attieke, which is fermented cassava that tastes a lot like rice.

-As I got off the plane, in the custom lines, I met a nice couple from IL, USA, who were Jehovah's Witnesses and went to a conference in Togo, then traveled to Benin and will be continuing their journey in Cote d'Ivoire.
+As I got off the plane, in the custom lines, I met a nice couple from IL, USA, who were Jehovah's Witnesses and went to a conference in Togo, then traveled to Benin and will be continuing their journey in Côte d'Ivoire.

 ![night]({{site.baseurl}}/assets/img/cote_divoire/night.jpeg){:width="28%"}